Ayush-udy/HexaWealthDemo/README.md

 Navigate to the server directory
 - cd server
-- Install server dependencies
+  Install server dependencies
 - npm install or yarn install

-- Create a .env fil in the server directory and add the following:
+  Create a .env fil in the server directory and add the following:

 -  PORT=5000
 -  MONGO_URI=mongodb://localhost:27017/your-database-name
 -  JWT_SECRET=your-secret-key

 Start the server
--npm start
+- npm start
 ---
 ### Setting Up the Client

 Navigate to Client directory
--cd ../client
+- cd ../client
 Install client dependencies
--npm install or yarn install
+- npm install or yarn install
--Create a .env file in the client directory and add the follwing:
+ Create a .env file in the client directory and add the follwing:
--REACT_APP_API_URL=http://localhost:5000
+- REACT_APP_API_URL=http://localhost:5000

 Start the client
--npm start
+- npm start
 ---
-###Directory Structure
+### Directory Structure

 HexaWealth/
 │